List of artillery by type: Mortars

-Infantry mortars

-The List of infantry mortars catalogues weapons which are issued to infantry units to provide close range, rapid response, indirect fire capability of an infantry unit in tactical combat.
-In this sense the mortar has been called "infantryman's artillery", and represents a flexible logistic solution to satisfying unexpected need for delivery of firepower, particularly for the light infantry.
-In general infantry mortars are defined by what a team of infantrymen, sometimes known as mortarmen, can transport unaided by significant vehicle support.
-Because of this intrinsic restriction mandated by weight, mortars are only considered "infantry" to a caliber of 120mm.
-These larger weapons usually require wheeled assemblies to allow their towing either by hand or by light tactical vehicles.
+Mortar carriers

 Heavy mortars

 Heavy mortars are large-caliber mortars designed to fire a relatively heavy shell on a high angle trajectory.
 Such weapons have a relatively short range, but are usually less complex than similar caliber field artillery.

 This category includes the "Trench Mortars" of World War I which were all too heavy and cumbersome, and hence lacked the mobility, to be classed as infantry mortars.